CodePushGo/website/src/content/blog/en/monitor-ota-updates-in-capacitor-apps.md

 These steps create a reliable monitoring system for your app.

-> "Capgo is a must have tools for developers, who want to be more productive.
+> "CodePushGo is a must have tools for developers, who want to be more productive.
 Avoiding review for bugfix is golden." - Bessie Cooper [\[1\]](https://capgo.app/)

-Capgo ensures secure update delivery with end-to-end encryption, while built-in analytics, rollback options, and real-time monitoring help maintain app stability.
+CodePushGo ensures secure update delivery with end-to-end encryption, while built-in analytics, rollback options, and real-time monitoring help maintain app stability.

 ## Error Handling and Tracking

 ### App-Level Monitoring

 Effective app-level monitoring is key to ensuring smooth OTA update performance.
-Capgo's system provides detailed insights into update delivery and installation, achieving an 82% global success rate [\[1\]](https://capgo.app/).
+CodePushGo's system provides detailed insights into update delivery and installation, achieving an 82% global success rate [\[1\]](https://capgo.app/).

 Here’s how you can set up app-level monitoring: